 But perhaps my ‘ethical math’ needs illustrating: Picture life as a game of no-draw poker.
 In a 52-card deck there are 2,598,960 possible 5-card hands (the microstates).
 If we’re only interested in the most favourable macrostates (hand ‘types’ that beat, say, a pair) then out of this there are 4 ways to deal a royal flush; 36 ways to deal a straight flush (excluding royal); 624 ways to deal four of a kind; 3,744 ways to deal a full house; 5,108 ways to deal a flush (excluding royal and straight); 10,200 ways to deal a straight (excluding flush); 54,912 ways to deal three of a kind; and 123,552 ways to deal two pair.
 Now this accounting of our decreasingly preferred, but increasingly likely, macrostates might give us hope, but their 198,180 microstates are still less than 8% of those possible!
 My point is this: our limited interest (ignoring 92% of the hands we can be dealt) defines what we see as one monolithic macrostate of “junk cards”, so ethics comes in because an agent is clearly being very picky.
 If we must play by the rules of poker it’s convenient for us to overlook the non-interchangeability (each ‘way’ is equally distinct) of all the 5-card microstates in our macrostate of ignor-ance.

 But what if playing by the rules is not our only task?
-The second law of thermodynamics, as explained by Boltzmann’s Order Principle given above (the outcome or condition with the greatest number of approaches or complexions is the most likely), is a supremely useful tool for predicting what will happen in an agent-free closed system: like an oil spill (it spreads), or like a cylinder of gas (add heat and the pressure and volume change in a useful way).
+The second law of thermodynamics, as explained by Boltzmann’s Order Principle given above (the outcome or condition with the greatest number of approaches or complexions is the most likely), is a supremely useful tool for predicting what will happen in an agent-free closed system: like an oil spill (it spreads), or like a system of gas (add heat and the pressure and volume change in a useful way).
 In fact the principle can be applied as easily to a room full of partying teenagers (it gets trashed) as to a game of poker.
 For that matter, the formula works even better when applied to a whole universe (isolation of galaxies, stars, and planets, and ultimately ‘heat death’).
 The manifold ways of disorder truly pave the entropic easy way, and the harder we strive for a preferred state, the faster disorder accumulates somewhere because, in an agent-free universe (let’s pretend for the moment — as idealists necessarily must do — that “we” the preferers are not agents), un-‘wanted’ microstates are always the most plentiful.
 Disorder is a numerical certainty.
 We can even say that causality and duration themselves are statistical artifacts when numbers alone break the symmetry of what’s probable and point the arrow of time.
 The past dissipates into the future, never to return.
 By the numbers.

 So where does agency come in?
 How does probability become possibility?
 We know we can’t turn the arrow of time.
 And we know it’s hard to clean up an oil spill or control our partying friends by assiduously following the rules when others fail to.
 But this is not what we mean by the narrow way.
 If human life is more than a game, then perhaps part of our task is to witness this flickering of attention that makes the arrow appear, and responsibility disappear; for then we begin to see how (in the dim light of macroscopic senses or cultural conditioning) the selection pressures in our un-Naturally drifting minds are overlooking the very particularities we must count when we specify our ends—when we recognize, or cling to, those ends as identifiable.
 An ‘agent of change’ plays with the rules; he pays attention in a way that sees (like Pan/Gaia) the non-statistical singularity of every deal (organism), and makes his move so that everyone (co-evolving intelligence) always wins.